danielsaidi/TextReplacements/README.md

 )
 ```

-You can perform any modification to individual substrings that result in a `Text` view.
+You can perform any modification that result in new `Text` views.
 This brings some limitations, like not being able to apply a background color, but lets you highlight certain parts of a text with very little effort.